Skip to content

 Parameter description

-• provider-name is the name of the key provider you added before.
-The principal key will be associated with this provider.
+• global_vault_provider is the name of the global key provider you previously configured.

 This example is for testing purposes only.
 Replace the key name and provider name with your values: